-The course is intended to provide a thorough grounding in all aspects of clinical nutrition and aims to:
+The course is specifically designed to provide a thorough grounding in all aspects of clinical nutrition and

 Day 1: Assessment and different clinical scenarios

 - Nutrition and risk – what can we do?

 - Assessing nutritional status

 - Nutrition and fluid balance

 Day 2: Enteral feeding and nutrition in special circumstances